Tythos/dock2vm/README.md

 Currently stuck in initially-readonly-on-boot, here are potential fixes from https://github.com/iximiuz/docker-to-linux/issues/19 :

-- [ ] Scripted include of drive UUID in `fstab`?
+- [x] Scripted include of drive UUID in `fstab`?

 - [ ] Try a differen OS for reference (Ubuntu/Debian)?

 - [ ] "Remount" script to be run by `local` service via OpenRC?

-- [ ] Verify .docker files are removed from final VM before boot?
+- [x] Verify .docker files are removed from final VM before boot?

 - [ ] `dev` service dependency and/or running `/etc/init.d/root start`?

 - [ ] Explicitly enable services needed for boot process?

-Other potentially-relevant issues: bootable disk not found.
-9 commits back!
-WTF.
-There is a configuration issue here not captured by version control.
+If the cloud-init execution is delayed in the boot process until after the root filesystem is remounted in read-write mode, then it does appear to execute successfully.
+This appears to happen when `chronyd` is enabled, but this fails to boot completely because the time server requests subsequently put the boot sequence into an infinite loop of failed network requests.

+At time of this commt, we have a secondary openrc script and some `sed` commands in the Dockerfile build that attempt to force a postponment of cloud-init until after the root filesystem is remounted.
+However, this will likely not address the underlying issue with `chronyd`, which should not be attempting to hijack a boot dependency when no network connection exists.

+*UPDATE*: Nope, that didn't work.
+Should reverts remount script and Dockerfile hooks.